mirasmitty/Project_Zillow/README.md

     - `from sklearn.model_selection import GridSearchCV` (for XGBRegressor)

 ### Essential Steps to run our machine learning models:
-* Next, we loaded the data by reading in the csv file, during which, we designated the `Weeks of pending` as a datetime object using Pandas, because the column was originally stored as strings.
+1. We loaded the data by reading in the csv file, during which, we designated the `Weeks of pending` as a datetime object using Pandas, because the column was originally stored as strings.
-* After dropping the null values from the dataframe, we defined the features used for prediction or analysis  `x = Mean Price Reduction Percetage` and the output we want to predict in a our machine learning models `y = Days to Pending`.
+2. After dropping the null values from the dataframe, we defined the features used for prediction or analysis  `x = Mean Price Reduction Percetage` and the output we want to predict in a our machine learning models `y = Days to Pending`.
-* We then used the `train_test_split` function from skscikit-learn library to split the features `x` and the target variable `y` into training and testing sets.
+3. We then used the `train_test_split` function from skscikit-learn library to split the features `x` and the target variable `y` into training and testing sets.
 The resulting variables `x_train`, `x_test`, `y_train`, and `y_test` store the training & testing sets for both features and the target variable.
-    * After this step, we use `x_train` and `y_train` for training our machine learning models, and `x_test` and `y_test` for evaluating its performance on unseen data.
+    3. After this step, we use `x_train` and `y_train` for training our machine learning models, and `x_test` and `y_test` for evaluating its performance on unseen data.
 This design is used to assess how well the model generalizes to new, unseen observations.
-* After creating the Standar Scaler, fitting the Standard Scaler, and scaling the data, we used the `RandomForestRegressor` function from the scikit-learn library to train our Random Forest Regressor model.
+4. After creating the Standar Scaler, fitting the Standard Scaler, and scaling the data, we used the `RandomForestRegressor` function from the scikit-learn library to train our Random Forest Regressor model.
-    *
+    4. Then, we extract the feature importances from a trained Random Forest model (`rf_model`) using the `feature_importances_` attribute
+        4. `Feature importance`: a measure of the contribution of each feature to the model's predictive performance

 ## Zillow Data Description